-If you win your case, the costs, including our fee, will be paid by the other side and the compensation awarded yours to keep in full.
+If you win your case, some of the costs will be paid by the other side, but due to changes in the law in April 2013, solicitors now take their success fee out of the compensation awarded.
 Should you lose your case there's still no need to worry as insurance will cover all of the costs involved.

 Can I get free, no obligation advice on my injury?

 If you feel you have fallen victim to RSI and that the fault lies with your employer, call us on 0808 115 0700 to discuss your case free of charge.
 Our trained advisers will listen to the details and give you an honest evaluation of whether you are in a position to seek compensation.
 Since we work on a no win no fee basis, we only take on cases which we're genuinely confident of winning and, with us on your side, you can share in that confidence.

 Accidents At Work News

 Michael Hopekirk of St Leonards is now 70 years old, and retired in 2006 having spent many years working as an engineer and skipper on a range of merchant navy ships.